UoaWDCC/auis-portal/README.md

 6. Create a file with the name exactly of ".env" within the web folder and copy the contents from the #resources channel on the discord server.
 DO NOT SHARE ANY OF THE INFORMATION ON THIS FILE PUBLICALLY
 7. Create a file with the name exactly of ".env" within the strapi folder and copy the contents from the #resources channel on the discord server.
 DO NOT SHARE ANY OF THE INFORMATION ON THIS FILE PUBLICALLY
 8. Open Docker
-9. In Terminal run the following commands `yarn`, `yarn run dev` this will run the database, backend, content managment system, and frontend
+9. In Terminal run the following commands `yarn setup`, `yarn run dev` this will run the database, backend, content managment system, and frontend
 10. For the Strapi CMS Create an account, this is local, so don't need to worry too much.
 REMEBER THE EMAIL AND PASSWORD OR YOU WILL LOOSE ACCESS TO CMS LOCALLY.
 Next time you run it, you can use it to login locally.
 You can now add data and remove data from the CMS, add types and make other modifications
 11. To add information to the backend/Strapi, click "Settings" on the sidebar, click "Roles" under "User & Permission Plugin" under "Authenticated" click the edit button and enable the permission required.
 This allows the admin user that you are logged in as, to make modifications to those certain areas.
 This needs to be done everytime a new account is created or a new field is added - this is mostly relevant to the backend team